 Building robust test coverage for your APIs can take time.
-With GenAI Test Creation, you can accelerate this process.
+With the Test Creation Agent, you can accelerate this process.

 This article explains how to create an API test with GenAI: